Characterizing Baer Modules Over $\tau_q$-Semisimple Rings: An Extension of Baer's Problem: Preliminaries on -semisimple rings

 \section{Preliminaries on $\tau_q$-semisimple rings}

-Recall some notions about (strongly) Lucas modules, $\tau_q$-projective modules, and $\tau_q$-semisimple rings (see \cite{wzcc20,z-q-proj-sim, ZDC20}).
-An ideal $I$ of a ring $R$ is said to be \emph{dense} if $(0:_RI):=\{r\in R\mid Ir=0\}=0$; \emph{regular} if $I$ contains a non-zero-divisor; and \emph{semi-regular} if there exists a finitely generated dense sub-ideal of $I$.
+Recall some notions about (strongly) Lucas modules, $\tau_q$-projective modules, and $\tau_q$-semisimple rings (see \cite{z-q-proj-sim, wzcc20, ZDC20, ZQ23}).
+An ideal $I$ of a ring $R$ is said to be \emph{dense} if $(0:_R I) := \{r \in R \mid Ir = 0\} = 0$; \emph{regular} if $I$ contains a non-zero-divisor; and \emph{semi-regular} if there exists a finitely generated dense sub-ideal of $I$.
 Denote by $\Reg(R)$ the set of all regular elements of $R$.
 The set of all finitely generated semi-regular ideals of $R$ is denoted by $\Q$.
 Let $M$ be an $R$-module.
-Denote by $\tor_{\Q}(M):=\{m\in M \mid Im=0$, for some $I\in \Q \}.$ An $R$-module $M$ is said to be \emph{$\Q$-torsion} (resp., \emph{$\Q$-torsion-free}) if $\tor_{\Q}(M)=M$ (resp., $\tor_{\Q}(M)=0$).
-A $\Q$-torsion-free module $M$ is called a \emph{$($strongly$)$ Lucas module} if $\Ext_R^1(R/I,M)=0$ for every $I\in \Q$ (, and every $n\geq 1$).
-An $R$-module $M$ is said to be \emph{$\tau_q$-projective} if $\Ext_R^1(M,N)=0$ for every strongly Lucas module $N$.
-A ring $R$ is said to be \emph{$\tau_q$-semisimple} if every $R$-module is $\tau_q$-projective.
-Trivially, integral domains and semisimple rings are $\tau_q$-semisimple rings.
+Denote by